Chhotukumar29/AI-Pipeline---Weather-RAG-Assistant/README.md

 ## 🔍 Usage Examples

 ### Weather Queries
-- "What's the weather in London?"
+- "What's the weather in Delhi?"
-- "Temperature in Tokyo"
+- "Temperature in Jaipur"
-- "How's the weather in New York?"
+- "How's the weather in Lucknow?"
-- "Is it raining in Paris?"
+- "Is it raining in Mumbai?"
-- "What's the air quality in Beijing?"
+- "What's the air quality in Hyderabad?"

 ### RAG Queries (after uploading a PDF)
 - "What is the main topic of the document?"